Oyster Pairing Wine

-The interesting thing about Chablis, Pouilly Fuissé and Champagne is that all these wines are made from the same grape varietal, Chardonnay (although Champagne, as my sommelier friends would remind us, is usually blended from Pinot Noir, Chardonnay and smatterings of Pinot Meunier).
+The interesting thing about Chablis, Pouilly-Fuissé and Champagne is that all these wines are made from the same grape varietal, Chardonnay (although Champagne is usually blended from Pinot Noir, Chardonnay and smatterings of Pinot Meunier).
 Knowing this, it might stand to reason that one could substitute Chardonnay made from more readily available sources such as California or Australia, but here is where logic gets screwy.

 Since the grape growing regions of California and Australia are so much warmer than those of France, Chardonnays from these areas generally lack the lemony tartness and sense of lightness that make the French wines so appropriate for oysters.
 By the same token, the same can be said about most other white varietals associated with the warmer (Southern) parts of France — such as Viognier, Marsanne, and Roussanne — which tend to make lower acid, fuller alcohol wines, less than optimal matches for the blue-grey oyster.

 On the other hand, white wines made from the Sauvignon Blanc grape — no matter where in the world it is grown — tend to have a tarter edge and lighter quality than warm climate grown Chardonnays and Southern French whites.
 It is unclear why the original styles of French Sauvignon Blanc — sold by their place names, such as Sancerre and Pouilly-Fumé, did not make it into Fisher’s original treatise.
 Neither did the simple, feathery light and lemony white wines made from Picpoul (a grape name that literally translates as “lip stinger”), which is probably the only white wine from France’s Mediterranean coast that makes an enduring match with oysters.
 We suspect that M.F.K. drank what she liked best, which is always the best policy anyway.